 Gum Recession Treatment in Mission Viejo

 Gum recession exposes the roots of the teeth and makes them appear unusually long.
 This can be caused by overly aggressive brushing or flossing, gum disease, trauma, genetics, teeth misalignment, teeth grinding or other factors.
-Exposed roots can cause your teeth to be sensitive to heat and cold.
+Exposed roots can cause your teeth to b sensitive to heat and cold.
 Your tooth root surfaces are also softer than tooth enamel and thus more susceptible to increased damage.

 Expert gum recession treatment

-Dr. Setya, Dr. Hirst, and Dr. Bergman are highly trained specialists and repair gum recession with minimally invasive gum grafting procedures.
-After restoring your lost gum tissue, your smile will be enhanced, your teeth will no longer be sensitive and your tooth roots will be protected from further decay and infection.
+Dr. Setya, Dr. Hirst, and Dr. Bergman are highly trained specialists and repair gum recession with minimally invasive methods to reverse gum recession, protect your teeth and give you back a beautiful smile.

 Causes of Gum Recession

 Below are the most common causes of gum recession: